Casa Andina Premium Cusco

 Cuzco’s location and altitude result in only two seasons: rainy and dry.
 The rainy season typically lasts from November to March, with the heaviest rains arriving in January and February.
 The best time to visit Cuzco and the surrounding area is during April-October.

-To start planning your vacation to Casa Andina Premium Cusco
+Call us on 858 345 1763 to start planning your vacation to Casa Andina Premium Cusco or take a look at our itineraries to Peru

 The Casa Andina Premium Cuzco is housed in a renovated mansion in historic Cuzco in Peru, originally dating back to the 18th century, combining simple old world charm with pleasant communal areas and modern amenities.